Quansight/.github/CODE_OF_CONDUCT.md

 ## 1. Quansight Repository Code of Conduct Introduction

-This Code of Conduct aims to empower all users, maintainers, and contributors of Quansight public repositories and open source projects to facilitate healthy and constructive community behavior.
+This Code of Conduct aims to empower all users, maintainers, and contributors of public repositories and open source projects managed by Quansight LLC or Quansight Labs to facilitate healthy and constructive community behavior.
 It outlines expectations for participation in Quansight-managed public repositories, as well as steps for reporting unacceptable behavior.

-This code of conduct applies to all repos and communities for Quansight-managed open source projects regardless of whether or not the repository explicitly calls out its use of this code.
+This Code of Conduct applies to all repositories and communities for Quansight-managed open source projects regardless of whether or not the repository explicitly calls out its use of this code.
 The code also applies in public spaces when an individual is representing a project or its community.
 Examples include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
 Representation of a project may be further defined and clarified by project maintainers.

 We are committed to providing a welcoming and inspiring community for all.
 Anyone claiming affiliation with Quansight public repositories is required to conform to the Code of Conduct.
-This Code of Conduct applies to all spaces and public repositories of Quansight on platforms including Github, Gitlab, and Bitbucket.
-People violating this code of conduct may be banned from the community.
+This Code of Conduct applies to all spaces and public repositories of Quansight on platforms (including Github).
+People violating this Code of Conduct may be banned from the community.

-The Quansight Labs Co-Directors can be contacted by emailing `coc@quansight.com`.
-All reports will be reviewed and will be kept confidential.

 ### a.
 Expected Behavior